dicksontan/Brat_annotation_tool/README.md

 ### Other Useful Shell Commands

-For Transferring files out, create a folder called brat_extracted on your desktop and enter into terminal:
+For transferring files out from brat container, create a folder called brat_extracted on your desktop and enter into terminal:

 ```
 docker cp c5a09d229264:bratdata/mt_samples/brat_annotations ./desktop/brat_extracted